 6. Adjourn.
 The motion to adjourn or to end the meeting can be made when the vote on a pending motion is stated.
 After a majority vote, the chair announces the meeting has been adjourned.

 The meeting-minute approval process begins when a chairperson makes the motion.
-In order to approve minutes, unanimous consent is required.
+To approve minutes, unanimous consent is required.

 The minutes of the previous meeting should be approved during the current meeting.
 If this isn’t possible, a special committee or executive board may be required to approve the minutes.